nairyosangha/mpv-subversive/README.md

 Once we know this ID, we can use this to see if any subtitles are available for it.

+### Finding suitable subtitles

-### Online
+#### Online (Jimaku)

 When using the online mode, the plugin queries Jimaku directly.
 To be able to do this, you need to [create an account](https://jimaku.cc/login) and [generate an API key](https://jimaku.cc/account).
 The API key then needs to be added in `main.lua`: https://github.com/nairyosangha/mpv-subversive/blob/2325b5656fdcca0d2ed7ef546e89b5757b718ebd/main.lua#L12

-### Offline (not fully done yet)
+#### Offline (local mapping file)
-To be able to use the plugin in offline mode, you need to have a locally stored archive of subtitles, and a mapping which links AniList IDs to a absolute path to the directory containing subtitle files for this show.
+To be able to use the plugin in offline mode, you need to have a locally stored archive of subtitles, and a mapping which links an AniList ID to a path to the directory (or zip/rar file) containing subtitles for the given ID.
 By default we look for a mapping file called `mapping.csv` in the script's directory itself.
 This can be overwritten in `main.lua`: https://github.com/nairyosangha/mpv-subversive/blob/2325b5656fdcca0d2ed7ef546e89b5757b718ebd/main.lua#L10